sharetribe/flex-docs/src/docs/howto-users-and-authentication/enable-login-as-user/index.md

 marketplace, and the value is validated in Console when issuing an authorization code.

-When developing FTW locally while testing this feature, you need to set the Marketplace URL as **localhost:4000** and use **yarn run dev-server** so that both your client and server run on the same port.
+When developing Sharetribe Web Template locally while testing this feature, you need to set the Marketplace URL as **localhost:4000** and use **yarn run dev-server** so that both your client and server run on the same port.

 </info>